6 Takeaways From The Nevada Democratic Debate

 Warren is in a tough position and perhaps has nothing to lose.
 She sees the train to the nomination leaving the station, and she's not on it.
 But it's not clear that Warren helped herself or that this version of Warren is one that can convince voters she can win in November.
 Still, Warren has a strong organization and a chance to exceed expectations, starting in Nevada.

-3. The centrists are not uniting
+3. The centrists are not uniting.

 It's pretty clear that Klobuchar and Buttigieg either don't like each other very much or at least get under each other's skin.
 Buttigieg had a strong debate, for the most part, except when going after Klobuchar for not remembering the name of Mexico's president during a candidate forum.